Retirement planning plays an important role in securing our future from a financial perspective.

-Some of the key features of retirement account under National Pension Scheme are stated below-
+Some of the key features of a retirement account under the National Pension Scheme are stated below-

 The subscribers receive a Permanent Retirement Account Number (PRAN) card which has a 12-digit unique number.

-There are two sub-accounts under NPS account- Tier I and Tier II.
+There are two sub-accounts under the NPS account- Tier I and Tier II.

 Who can join NPS?

-An Indian citizen between the age of 18-60 years, whether resident or nonresident, can join NPS either as an individual or as an employer-employee group subject to KYC documentation and submission of relevant information.
+An Indian citizen between the age of 18-65 years, whether resident or non-resident, can join National Pension Scheme either as an individual or as an employer-employee group subject to KYC documentation and submission of relevant information.

 Once you have attained 60 years of age, you cannot further contribute to the NPS accounts.

 - Simplicity: The subscriber is required to open an account and get a Permanent Retirement Account Number (PRAN).

 - Transparency: It’s a cost-effective and transparent scheme, where the contributions are invested in a pension fund scheme and the individual can check the investment value on a daily basis.